8 Things to Look for When Choosing Anti-Impact Gloves

 8. TPR Versus D3O®:

 Just as technology advanced for cut-resistant gloves, so too have technological impacts improved anti-impact gloves.
 TPR is a great anti-impact material for most common hazards like pinch points and knuckle bashing.
 But when it comes to high-impact hazards like working on oil rigs, D3O® is the best option.

-Following those 8 steps, you can choose the best anti-impact gloves for your industry and keep yourself from smashing your fingers.
+Following those 8 steps, you can choose the best anti-impact gloves for your industry.

 Want to try anti-impact gloves on your job site?

 Click the sample button below your preferred glove to get a FREE sample!